mixpanel/docs/pages/docs/reports/overview.md

 #### Fixed

-“Fixed” allows you to select two dates to query between or a select particular day to query by entering the same start & end date.
+"Fixed" allows you to select two dates to query between or a select particular day to query by entering the same start & end date.
 If you save this report as a bookmark or add it to the dashboard, the date range selection will always persist.

 ![/Screen_Shot_2022-07-11_at_3.21.03_PM.png](/Screen_Shot_2022-07-11_at_3.21.03_PM.png)

 #### Since

-“Since” allows you to select a specific date to query for all data since that start date.
+"Since" allows you to select a specific date to query for all data since that start date.

 #### Filters